brentropy/aoc_2025/README.md

 ## Mix Tasks

+### `mix test --only answer`

+Run all real input based tests for part 1 and part 2.

 ### `mix gen.day [n]`

 Generate a starting module and download your input for the day.

+### `mix inputs.get`

+Since inputs should not be shared in a public repository, this allows downloading all missing inputs for existing solutions.

+Keep in mind that all "answer" tests are based on my own inputs and will likely fail for others.
+However, you can look at the "left" side of the failed assertions to get answer for your own inputs.

 ## Authentication